jsuraj/jsuraj.github.io/src/content/projects/website-builder-ai.md

   adding emphasis, or tweaking alignment.
 This is powered by the `Gemini 1.5 Flash` language model, which understands commands like "make this text bold" or "turn this text red."

 - **Screenshot-Driven Styling**:
   The `Gemini 1.5 Flash` model supports text and image input.
-The user can provide screeshot of an element's design and instruct the AI to make the element look like the image.
+The user can provide screenshot of an element's design and instruct the AI to make the element look like the image.
 Currently in this version simpler designs are supported.

 ## Demo